Sabah Seghir

-Sabah Seghir (صباح صغير, born 27 September 2000) is a professional footballer who plays as a midfielder for Swiss Women's Super League club Basel.
-Born and raised in France to Moroccan parents, she operates as a defender for the Morocco women's national team.
+Sabah Seghir (صباح صغير, born 27 September 2000) is a professional footballer who plays as a midfielder and defender for Frauen-Bundesliga club SC Freiburg.
+Born in France, she plays for the Morocco national team.

 Club career

 Seghir has played for RC Saint-Denis and Saint-Maur in France.
 In season 2021–22 she played for the Italian Serie A club UC Sampdoria, while in the second part of season 2022–23 she played on loan for the Serie B club Napoli, gaining the promotion by winning the league.
+In July 2026, Seghir joined German Bundesliga club SC Freiburg.

 International career

 Seghir made her senior debut for Morocco on 10 June 2021, as a substitute in a 3–0 friendly home win over Mali.
 Her first match as a starter player was four days later against the same opponent.